Rider training centre locations

 What is rider training

-If you live in an area where motorcycle rider training courses are available (a declared area), you must complete training with an approved provider to get your rider licence.
+If you live in an area where motorcycle rider training courses are available (a serviced area), you must complete training with an approved provider to get your rider licence.

-There are 2 levels of training you need to complete:
+There are two levels of training you need to complete:

 - Pre-learner – this course is designed for people who have no motorcycle riding experience.
 The course is conducted in a controlled off-road area.
 It takes 7 hours and is delivered over 2 days.